Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 💪 My Role & Contributions

-- Planned website structure and layout flow
+Planned the site’s structure and layout flow

-- Designed a fully custom WordPress theme
+Designed a fully custom WordPress theme

-- Optimized images and code for performance
+Optimized images, scripts, and overall code for better performance

-- Added SEO-friendly meta tags and schema
+Implemented SEO-friendly meta tags and schema

-- Configured responsive breakpoints for mobile/tablet
+Set up responsive breakpoints for mobile and tablet devices

-- Integrated testimonial and gallery sections
+Integrated testimonial and gallery sections

-- Handled deployment and testing on live hosting
+Managed deployment and conducted testing on the live server
 ---

 ## 🔍 Website Sections